AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 How is it possible to cram all of this data into a single memory address?
 There's really no way to store `{ name: 'Bob', age: 42, country: 'USA' }` in one memory address as-is and call it a day because `{ name: 'Bob', age: 42, country: 'USA' }` is not a literal primitive value that a computer understands.
 So instead, we start at a particular memory address—called a base memory address—and begin storing these *pieces* of information in consecutive blocks.
 Then, `bob` points to that base memory address, such that we can work our way up later on and "reassemble" the pieces of information that we need, so to speak.

-{% include "postImage.html" src: "./images/houses.png", alt: "Two houses with different addresses sit next to each other.
-Two objects describe the people residing at these separate addresses." %}

 That takes care of objects, but what about strings?
 They may *seem* like a primitive data type only because words are the basic building blocks of the English language.
 But remember: Computers don't understand English, French, or Chinese; they're just concerned with numbers.
 In reality, a string consists of characters that are stored in consecutive memory addresses and encoded as numbers using the Unicode standard.
 In programming languages, a string is implemented as a pointer to the memory address of its first character.
 If we know the specific character encoding that a string uses (e.g., UTF-16 in JavaScript), we can use pointer arithmetic under the hood to figure out what the string is since we already have its base memory address and the number of characters that were stored.

 The key takeaway here is that pointers are a fundamental tool in programming that exists in the implementation of nearly every language.
 Whether they are hidden from plain sight or made explicit by a special syntax is not important.
 What matters is that you understand how memory works and that most languages do not have "references."